According to Wikipedia,

 Worcester Polytechnic Institute is known for it's academic work in the following disciplines:

-Worcester Polytechnic Institute's most influential alumni faculty include professors and professionals in the fields of Engineering, Computer Science, and Business.
+Worcester Polytechnic Institute's most influential alumni include professors and professionals in the fields of Engineering, Chemistry, and Computer Science.
 Here are some of Worcester Polytechnic Institute's most famous alumni: